WilliamTuominiemi/NFT-Art-Platform/readme.md

 ## About

 A NFT-art marketplace where you can create new NFTs and trade them with others.
 Trades are added to a blockchain for increased security.
+Visit the website here: https://bayynet.herokuapp.com/

 ## Features